MikeGriffinReborn/EntitySpaces/README.md

 // Assign the Default Connection esConfigSettings.ConnectionInfo.Default = "RemoteDb";
 ```
+## Generating your Classes

 <img src="https://github.com/MikeGriffinReborn/EntitySpaces_DotNetStandard/blob/master/Studio.PNG" alt="EntitySpaces Studio" width="632" height="406">

+It's very simple.
+You only need to execute two templates.
+The Custom classes are generated only once, that is where you can added custom code and overide EntitySpaces functionality if need be.
+The Generated classes are generated any time your database schema changes, you never edit these classes.

 ## Add/Load/Save/Delete Single Entity
 ```c#